 NWSB insider and Canucks blogger J.D.
 Burke takes a look at the Vancouver Canucks, using advanced statistics to highlight the good, the bad and the ugly to this point in their season.
 The play of Ryan Stanton, Jason Garrison, Henrik Sedin, Daniel Sedin, Ryan Kesler and many more Canucks are looked at in depth to provide perspective on how each is performing.

 NWSB Insider and Vancouver Canucks blogger Kevin “The Flying V” Vanstone tells us Saturday’s things to look out for in the Canucks vs. LA Kings matchup.
 The Canucks take on Los Angeles tonight for the first matchup of the season between division rivals.
 Henrik Sedin, Daniel Sedin, and Ryan Kesler were all held without a point during Thursday’s game against the Sharks and will be looking for an opportunity to bounce back tonight in LA.

-NWSB Insider and Vancouver Canucks’ blogger Kevin “The Flying V” Vanstone is back to give you his love ‘em and hate ‘em from Vancouver’s win over the Buffalo Sabers.
-The Vancouver Canucks dominated the Sabres on Thursday, controlling play at both ends of the ice and benefiting from a couple bounces on the way to a comfortable 3-0 win.
-Roberto Luongo was solid.
-Nice to see Chris Higgins coming alive, and Henrik Sedin and Ryan Kesler looked good too.
+NWSB Insider and Vancouver Canucks’ blogger Kevin “The Flying V” Vanstone is back to give you his love ‘em and hate ‘em from Vancouver’s win over the San Jose Sharks.
+The Canucks played one of their best games of the season on Thursday, taking down the San Jose Sharks for the first time in ten games.
+Roberto Luongo got the win.
+Chris Higgins is playing like a man possessed.